El Chorro Regional Park Campground

 Foodies: Give yourself a break from camp food.
 Just steps away, The Siren El Chorro is a fabulous restaurant located at the clubhouse at Dairy Creek.
 It has one of those menus where you just can’t decide—everything sounds so delicious, and it is!
 They serve breakfast, lunch and dinner.
 It has a full bar, live music and an outdoor patio where you can take your dog.
 Try their Cubana sandwich or Surf and Turf Salad!
 If the name sounds familiar, that’s because it’s run by the same folks as The Siren in Morro Bay.

 Noise: The campground tends to be fairly quiet, even when full.
 Some evenings you might hear the crack of a bat and cheering from the softball fields during adult softball season, or muted gunfire and troop drills at Camp San Luis across the highway.
 Occasionally you faintly hear the public shooting range if the breeze is blowing from the west.
-There’s always road noise in Bishop Loop from highway traffic on that concrete section of pavement, like the clackity-clack of a steam train.
+There’s always road noise in Bishop Loop from highway traffic on that concrete section of pavement, like the lulling clackity-clack of a steam train.

 Campsite Ratings: Husband Garth and I have walked the entire campground and rated each campsite so that I’ll know which ones we want most when I’m making reservations—and which ones we want to avoid.
 If you’d like a copy of my rating sheet for El Chorro, please send me an email from my contact page and let me know you want the El Chorro rating map.
 I will never sell your email!
 I'd also love to hear if you have any information to share about El Chorro or any other campground.